 This full acceptance, or what in the humanist therapy tradition is called the unconditional positive regard is incredibly powerful for fuelling your child's self image and self actualization.

 So please, please, please ... let's not make love the scapegoat here!
 Love is not the problem in permissive parenting.

 It never will be!

-For the uninitiated observer the unconditional parenting style and permissive parenting style may look somewhat similar in terms of external behavior style as both parenting styles emphasize personal freedom, few rigid standardized rules, space for choices and warmth and affection.
+For the uninitiated observer the unconditional parenting style and permissiveness may look somewhat similar in terms of external behavior style as both parenting styles emphasize personal freedom, few rigid standardized rules, space for choices and warmth and affection.

 So what's the difference?

 The difference is the parent's BEINGNESS ... the existential place from which the parenting actions come.

 Okay, that was a bit lofty perhaps, but please, bear on with me a little longer because I think consistency in Beingness (rather than consistency in rules) is the crux of the matter!